ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 Caliban comes with a few pre-made wrappers in `caliban.wrappers.Wrappers`:
 - `maxDepth` returns a wrapper that fails queries whose depth is higher than a given value
 - `maxFields` returns a wrapper that fails queries whose number of fields is higher than a given value
+- `maxCost` returns a wrapper that fails queries when the estimated cost of execution exceeds a given value
+- `queryCost` returns a wrapper which adds an extension field that includes the cost of executing the query
 - `timeout` returns a wrapper that fails queries taking more than a specified time
 - `printErrors` returns a wrapper that prints errors
 - `printSlowQueries` returns a wrapper that prints slow queries